NordVPN vs ExpressVPN comparison in 2025

 - Pricing (15%).
 I examined each provider's subscription plans and pricing, as it’s one of the first things potential VPN users look at.

 - Streaming and torrenting (15%).
-Our team has also tested the streaming and torrenting capabilities that both ExpressVPN and NordVPN offer to see which one gives better experience.
+Our team has also tested the streaming and torrenting capabilities that both ExpressVPN and NordVPN offer to see which one gives a better experience.

 - Ease of use (5%).
 We did hands-on testing on each VPN’s apps to evaluate their ease of use and interface, regardless of technical aptitude.